-In some cases, extensive smile repair using crowns, veneers, and even implants is the prescribed fix.
+In some cases, extensive smile repair using dental crowns, veneers, and even dental implants is the prescribed fix.
 But for smaller chips, cavities, discolorations, and other problems that aren’t as severe, dental composite bonding offers a cost-effective, non-surgical solution that can get you out of the dentist’s chair and back to your smiling self in no time!

 In the dentistry world, bonding can be referred to as dental bonding, composite bonding, dental composite bonding, and resin bonding.

 It is a practice that uses a dental resin that is color graded to match the hue of your existing teeth to repair cracked, chipped, discolored, or damaged teeth.
 Unlike veneers or crowns that attach an external cap to the tooth

 The dentists strive to provide you with the best dental bonding Crown Point has to offer using mold the resin to match the shape of the rest of your mouth, resulting in a whiter, more even smile - without the cost and multiple visits that come with more extensive procedures.

 In the hands of a skilled dentist like the ones at Dental Image, dental composite bonding can be used creatively to solve a number of dental issues, including:

 Unlike other types of tooth repair that take multiple visits for planning and preparation, dental composite bonding can often be scheduled for the same day as the initial consultation, saving time and the stress of multiple visits.